 Construction sites must be safe; it’s a legal requirement.
 If there are issues that could lead to an injury, those dangers will need to be handled quickly.
 It’s essential that workers are provided with the equipment they need to complete their job safely.

 New York Labor Law Section 240 is often called “The Scaffolding Law.”
-This law states that both scaffolding and other types of equipment used on construction sites must be properly installed and secured.
+This law states that both scaffolding and other types of equipment used on construction worksites must be properly installed and secured.
 General contractors or property owners can be held liable if a worker is injured because of:

 - Irons or other types of devices